Intern-S1-MO: Long-horizon Reasoning Agent for Olympiad?Level Mathematical Problem Solving: Building Hierarchical Reasoning Agents

 \section{Building Hierarchical Reasoning Agents}

 To extend the exploration of reasoning, we designed a hierarchical mathematical reasoning agent tailored for complex competition-level mathematical problems, as shown in Figure~\ref{fig: method}.
 By enabling recursive subproblem solving, it specifically addresses the aforementioned reasoning limitations constrained by context length.
-We give a case example in Appendix \ref{fig:case_study}.
+In this section, we introduce the main design of the agentic system, including the lemma search, memory maintenance, and verification.
+We also give the case study in Appendix \ref{fig:case_study}.

 \paragraph{Decomposing Sub-Problems for Lemma Search} Decomposing complex problems into manageable sub-lemmas is a defining feature of human problem-solving for high-difficulty mathematics, as it breaks long-chain logical reasoning into incremental steps.
 We first observe that state-of-the-art models already exhibit a degree of reasonable decomposition capability for mathematical problems, though this ability is often undermined by a premature conclusion bias: when reasoning budgets are exhausted, models tend to rush toward incomplete or incorrect final answers instead of acknowledging partial progress.
-To mitigate this, we refine the model via prompt engineering and targeted training, explicitly enabling it to produce partial deductive progress in single-turn attempts (e.g., deriving intermediate sub-lemmas without forcing a full problem solution).
-This adjustment aligns the model’s behavior with human iterative reasoning and lays the groundwork for cumulative exploration, the complete style requirements are presented in the Appendix \ref{appendix: prompt}.
+To mitigate this, we refine the model via prompt engineering and targeted training, explicitly enabling it to produce partial deductive progress in single-turn attempts (\eg, deriving intermediate sub-lemmas without forcing a full problem solution).
+This adjustment aligns the model’s behavior with human iterative reasoning and lays the groundwork for cumulative exploration.
+The prompts are presented in the Appendix \ref{appendix: prompt}.